Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 - Before sowing, disinfect the germination tray to prevent the seeds from fungal diseases.

-- Sow the fresh seeds in a seed tray containing equal parts of moistened, finely milled sphagnum peat moss and perlite.
+- Sow the fresh seeds in a tray containing equal parts of moistened, finely milled sphagnum peat moss and perlite.

 - You can also buy a commercial potting mix for your cactus.